Resources

 AimHi Earth

-AimHi Earth provides really high quality, engaging and informative courses and ‘masterclasses’ in sustainability and communication.
-Their main audiences currently seem to be businesses, but periodically they run sessions open to individuals at affordable rates.
+AimHi Earth provides engaging courses and ‘masterclasses’ in sustainability and communication.
+Their main audiences at the moment are organisations but periodically they run sessions open to the public.

 Emergency on Planet Earth